tacoda/tacoda.github.io/content/posts/test-driving-deposits.md

 Gleam, like many other functional languages, uses pattern matching for a variety of cases.
 We can use it control flow, destructure data, and much more.
 The code above smells to me because of the value that `case` is evaluating: `amount >= 0.0`.
 This is an expression that returns a boolean and we are pattern matching on the boolean just as one would expect from `if` (or `cond`).

-However this is code seems to miss the point of the pattern matching, and thus misuse the `case`.
+However this code seems to miss the point of the pattern matching, and thus misuse the `case`.
 The data that matters is the `amount`.
 The boolean expression we have chosen is only assessing a case of the `amount`.
 It is, in effect, a redundant `case`.
 What if we were to look at only the value of `amount`?

 ```gleam
 pub fn deposit(account: Account, amount: Float) -> Account {